 Dress a pumpkin with curly ribbon streamers.
 Tie a short length of curling ribbon around the pumpkin stem.
 Curl long lengths of ribbon, then loop and tie them through the ribbon around the stem.
 Adjust the length of the curls for the desired look.
 Keep adding black, orange, and light yellow curls of ribbon until the pumpkin is dressed for the party.

-Editor's Tip: Try different pumpkin decorating ideas by switching up the color scheme to suit your decorating mood.
-Try black and white, purple and black, lime and pink, or any combination of neon-color curling ribbon to suit your style.
+Editor's Tip: Try different pumpkin decorating ideas by switching up the color scheme to suit your mood or party theme.
+Try black and white, purple and black, lime and pink, or any combination of colored curling ribbon to suit your style.
 For an unexpected look, use a white pumpkin or paint your pumpkin black.

-This one will top your list of Halloween pumpkin ideas: Keep it colorful and cozy with this so-easy dress up.
+This one will top your list of Halloween pumpkin ideas: Keep it colorful and cozy with this easy dress up.
 Loop three crocheted headbands in complementary fall colors around a medium-size pumpkin.
-Tack the headbands in place with pins.
+Tack the headbands in place using pins.
 Tie a bow around the stem with matching velvet ribbon for a finishing touch.
+That's a wrap!

 Stretch a rainbow across your pumpkin with colorful rubber bands.
 Pull rubber bands in lots of colors around the pumpkin vertically, horizontally, diagonally, and in any other direction that pleases you until you have a web of color surrounding the pumpkin.
 Finish by wrapping rubber bands of a single color around the stem until it's completely covered.

 Showcase stylish sophistication created from easy-to-use decorative tape.
 Start with a single strip of decorative black-and-white-stripe tape wrapped horizontally around a small pumpkin.
 Finish the look with narrow black velvet ribbon coiled around the long stem.
-Create a complementary companion with a miniature pumpkin wrapped vertically with a vertical-stripe tape in black-and-white.
+Create a complementary companion with a miniature pumpkin wrapped vertically with a black-and-white striped tape.
 Space the tape evenly using the pumpkin's ribs as a guide.
 Wrap the stem with decorative tape.
 Customize the vignette with a monogram pumpkin.
 Print out or trace your initial on a square of silver decorative paper.
 Use fine-tip scissors or a crafts knife to cut out the letter, leaving the negative shape.
-Attach the paper square cutout to the front of the pumpkin with decorative polka-dot tape.
+Attach the paper square cutout to the front of the pumpkin using decorative polka-dot tape.
 Wrap the stem with the same decorative tape.
 Display the chic grouping on a tabletop, mantel, or sideboard and watch your guests ooh and ahh at your creative pumpkin ideas.

-Whooo better to watch over your home than a sweet, snowy owl.
+Mix up your repertoire of pumpkin faces to carve with a sweet snowy owl.
 A tall pumpkin painted off-white serves as the body.
 Cardstock and well-placed gouges finish its features.
 Trace the owl patterns, available below, onto tracing paper and cut out.
 Transfer the face and feather patterns onto the pumpkin.
 Using a knife or carving tools, cut out the eye and beak openings.
 Use a gouge to cut the chest feathers, going just deep enough to reveal the inner rind.
 Fill the openings with crumpled newspaper, then spray-paint the pumpkin off-white and let dry; remove newspaper.
 Regouge the chest feathers for crisp orange scallops.
 Cut the outer ears from black cardstock and inner ears from patterned orange cardstock.
 Cut outer wings from patterned brown cardstock and inner wings from patterned orange cardstock.
 Glue the outer and inner ear cutouts together; glue the outer and inner wing cutouts together.
 Glue wings to black cardstock; cut out, leaving a 1/8-inch black border all around.
 Fold and clip ears and wings as noted on the patterns.
-Attach them to the pumpkin with straight pins.
+Attach them to the pumpkin using straight pins.

 Shout out a ghostly greeting.
 Black buttons, glue, paint, and ribbon mutate an unassuming pumpkin into a spectral medium.
 Paint the pumpkin stem using black crafts paint; let dry.
 Print the "Boo" pattern, available below, in a size to fit the front of your pumpkin; cut out letters.
 Position the letters on the pumpkin and trace with a pencil; remove letters.
 Fill each letter outline with black buttons, adhering the buttons with crafts glue.
 Tie black wire-edge ribbon into a bow around the pumpkin stem.

+Squeak squeak!
 The plastic mice caught in the act of squeezing into this cheesy condo will make your trick-or-treaters shriek with fright.
 To make this scary pumpkin carving, use different sized drill bits for the holes.

-No need for carving tools to conjure the spirit of lovable Aunt Hattie.
-With a little dress-up fun, you can raise a whole wacky pumpkin family to welcome guests to your home.
+No need for carving tools to conjure the spirit of a lovable aunt.
+With a little dress up fun, you can raise a whole wacky pumpkin family to welcome guests to your home.
 Switch things up by putting your pumpkin on its side and using the stem as a nose.